SineYlo/destyle/README.md

 > This is an updated version of the destyle.css stylesheet.

-📌 Author of the original version 2.0.2 - https://github.com/nicolas-cusan/destyle.css
+📌 Author of the original version 3.0.0 - https://github.com/nicolas-cusan/destyle.css
 ***
-### ⚠️ What's new I added in version 2.0.3:
+### ⚠️ What's new I added in version 3.0.1:

-1. Added a fix that fixes placeholder color in Firefox browsers
+1. Added a fix that fixes `placeholder` color in Firefox browsers
 2. The file received a more beautiful design (at least it seems so to me)
 3. Added an edit that removes the annoying cross in the `[type="search"]` field
+4. Removed `font-size: 100%` from `html` tag
+5. Rearranged styles according to the style guide
 ***
 ### 💻 Browser support
 - Yandex